Saturday, January 16, 2021

 Here we have some buttons on port B on pins 2, 0, 5 and 4, one button on port C pin 5 and one on port D pin 7.

-BUTTON_LOCATION_SIZE: the size of the array can be obtained like so sizeof(BUTTON_LOCATION).
+Size of the array can be obtained like this sizeof(BUTTON_LOCATION).

-To be able to identify what each button does and also if a combination of buttons was pressed an enum fits perfect for this purpose.
+To be able to identify what each button does and also if a combination of buttons was pressed an enumerator can be used for this purpose.

 enum Buttons{